msupply-foundation/msupply_docs/content/docs/programs/requisitions.md

 ![Internal Order: program order](/docs/programs/images/internal_order_detail.png)

-1. Additional information telling you which program, order type and period this internal order is for.
+1. Additional information telling you which program, order type and period this Internal Order is for.
 2. As the message says, you cannot add items, so the `Add item` and `Add from master list` buttons are disabled.
-3. The message also states that you cannot edit the maximum or minimum MOS on a program based internal order.
+3. The message also states that you cannot edit the maximum or minimum MOS on a program based Internal Order.
 These values are configured by the program.

 ### Requisitions